UWrc/UWrc.github.io/docs/compute/scheduling-jobs.md

 The SLURM scheduler has two high-level concepts you need to know, [accounts](#accounts) and [partitions](#partitions).
 ### Accounts

-With the `hyakalloc` you can further see not only which accounts you are able to submit jobs to but also their current utilization.
+With the `hyakalloc` command [[src](/docs/compute/resource-monitoring#hyakalloc)] you can further see not only which accounts you are able to submit jobs to but also their current utilization.
 Resource limits are directly proportional to what was contributed by that group.

 ### Partitions